mathpn/mathpn.github.io/src/content/blog/exploring-fractals-with-pytorch.md

   - Python
 pubDatetime: 2018-12-05
 description: Let's use PyTorch to analyze 3D fractals by implementing the box-counting algorithm and calculate the fractal dimension and lacunarity of a given image.
+lang: "en-us"
 ---

 [FracLac](https://imagej.nih.gov/ij/plugins/fraclac/FLHelp/Introduction.htm) is a great package for fractal analysis in ImageJ.
 Unfortunately, no similar Python package is available.
 There are pieces of code that perform the box-counting algorithm.

-Most implementations use the numpy _reduceat_ function.
+Most implementations use the numpy `reduceat` function.
 However, this does not scale well, especially in 3 dimensions.
 Thus, here we use [**PyTorch**](https://pytorch.org/) to make use of GPU performance on 3D fractal analysis.

 ## Generating Fractals